20,000 vacancies in Railways: Rashid

 ISLAMABAD: Federal Minister for Railways Sheikh Rashid Ahmed said Pakistan Railways (PR) has 20,000 vacancies available whereas 10,000 essential job posts would be filled on merit soon.

-Talking to media here on Friday, he said Pakistan Railways has the potential to generate maximum revenue which could contribute huge amounts to alleviate national debts.
+Talking to media here on Friday, he said PR has the potential to generate maximum revenue which could contribute huge amounts to alleviate national debts.
 He said that two new Express trains would be launched next week from Islamabad and Lahore on September 14, 15 respectively.

 ISLAMABAD: Federal Minister for Railways Sheikh Rashid Ahmed said Pakistan Railways (PR) has 20,000 vacancies available whereas 10,000 essential job posts would be filled on merit soon.

-Talking to media here on Friday, he said Pakistan Railways has the potential to generate maximum revenue which could contribute huge amounts to alleviate national debts.
+Talking to media here on Friday, he said PR has the potential to generate maximum revenue which could contribute huge amounts to alleviate national debts.
 He said that two new Express trains would be launched next week from Islamabad and Lahore on September 14, 15 respectively.

 Comments